TienBlockchain10/Donation-System-Dapp/README.md

 ## Implementation

 - The project is developed using the Goerli testnet, providing a secure environment for cryptocurrency donations and testing.
+- Built with traditional front-end tools such as React, HTML, CSS, and JS, as well as utilizing the Ethereum Virtual Machine to deploy a smart contract which was written in Solidity.

 ## Conclusion